Xyvir/iex.run/.github/readme.md

 - cmd.exe invocation can only be used to install the stub script; 'curl iex.run/sciptname | cmd' will ignore scriptname
    >Workarounds:
     Use 'curl iex.run | cmd' to install the stub script first then 'iex.run sciptname' to download and run the script.

+- stub helper script can only be used programatically inside .ps1 files and not batch files.

 ## todo: